 After a student loses a scholarship due to a computer glitch, he attempts to take his own life.
-During his suicide, however, he is stopped by the college president, who's currently running for the US senate.
-Since the student feels that by stopping his suicide, the college president has "killed" him, he gets back at him by seducing the man's wife, daughter, and black mistress.Written by
+During his suicide, however, he is stopped by the college President, who's currently running for the U.S. Senate.
+Since the student feels that by stopping his suicide, the college President has "killed" him, he gets back at him by seducing the man's wife, daughter, and black mistress.Written by

 4 of 4 people found this review helpful.